Deagle2/MISTasks/ManComm/Linux Luminarium.md

 To obtain the flag:
 I tried various methods and combinations with >(), 2>, and |
 In the end I got the flag with the command /challenge/hack 2> >( /challenge/the ) | /challenge/planet
 Output: Congratulations, you have learned a redirection technique that even experts struggle with!
-Here is your flag: pwn.college{kV7aOiZ1D8NdsKHBnBNo7aiZOvx.dFDNwYDLxIDM2czW} `
+Here is your flag: `pwn.college{kV7aOiZ1D8NdsKHBnBNo7aiZOvx.dFDNwYDLxIDM2czW} `

+# [Silly Shenanigans] Snooping on configurations
+`pwn.college{cT0hp1dzbNrjv4pSLV3aryLFtlD.QXyQTM3EDLxIDM2czW}`